KSAModding/KSAModding/docs/modding-guides/code/gui/ImGuiText/ImGuiText.md

 # Adding text to your GUI window

 This page will be the next example and explanation of the KSA/Brutal ImGuiAPI.
-The topics of this page is text elements.
+The topic of this page is text elements.
 !!! warning "Documentation Incomplete"
     This documentation page is not finished yet.
 Some sections or method pages may  be missing, incomplete, or incorrect.